Primary Care

 The most effective way to prevent measles is through vaccination.
 The MMR (measles, mumps and rubella) vaccine is highly effective in reducing the risk of contracting measles.
 The CDC recommends two doses of the MMR vaccine; one dose when your child is 12 to 15 months old and a second dose when your child is 4 to 6 years old.

 If you are unsure if you have received the MMR vaccine, contact your primary care provider and they can tell you.
-If you or your children have not received the MMR vaccine, make an appointment with your doctor.
+If you or your children have not received the MMR vaccine, consider making an appointment with your doctor.

 How do you treat measles?